CONNECTICUT

 A town fort located near the present-day state prison on North Main Street.
 The town itself was palisaded in 1675.

-A Dutch trading post also known as Fort Het Huys de Hoop (House of Hope) or Fort Good Hope.
-Located at Dutch Point.
+A Dutch trading post also known as Fort Huys de Hoop (House of Hope) or Fort Hope.
+Located at Dutch Point, near present-day Colt Park.
 The Dutch never settled permanently in the state.
-Even though Hartford was permanently settled by the British in 1635, the fort didn't become British until 1654.
-It was then renamed Fort Hartford.
+The English built the competing Fort Hartford nearby in 1635.
+Even though Hartford was permanently settled by the English at that time, the Dutch continued to remain here until 1654.

 Matianuck Fort